isuams/isuams/new_students/learning_community.md

   display: table;
 }

-/* Set fixed width and height for all images and crop them */ .image-container img {
+/* Set fixed width and height for cropped images */ .cropped-image img {
   width: 100%;  /* Ensures the image fits the column width */
   height: 200px;  /* Fixed height */
   object-fit: cover;  /* Crops the image without distorting */ }

+/* Allow the first two images to have their original size */ .original-size img {
+  width: 100%; /* Fill the column width but maintain the original aspect ratio */
+  height: auto; /* Allow the height to adjust based on the image */ }
 </style>
 </head>